HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

 This prize is awarded to a member of the Wells Community who in the course of the year has made the most significant social, political or ethical contribution, especially involving matters of human diversity and inclusiveness.

-Several distinct awards, granted to members of the senior class, are announced annually during Wells' Commencement ceremonies.
-They are the:
+Several distinct awards, granted to members of the senior class, are announced annually during Wells' Commencement ceremonies:

 GERTRUDE H. FREIERT PRIZE IN FINE ARTS

 This prize was established in 1961 and endowed in 1987 by Charlotte Dalton Boline ’61, in honor of her mother, Gertrude H. Freiert and is awarded to a member of the graduating class who, in the opinion of the art faculty, has produced a body of creative work of high quality during her or his college career.

 KOCH PRIZE FOR BEST SENIOR RESEARCH PAPER

 This prize was established and endowed in 1953 by Albert and Ruth Koch, parents of Elizabeth Koch Darlington ’35.
 The Koch Prize Committee reads senior essays representing fields across the curriculum in each of the College’s majors.